p0017/Mapping-Mining-Areas/README.md

   ```

 ### 12. Redeem your Predictions.
-Navigate to the directory containing your postprocessed predictions.
+Replace `YOUR_YEAR` with the requested year, and navigate to the directory containing your postprocessed predictions.
   ```bash
     cd segmentation/data/segmentation/YOUR_YEAR/gpkg/
    ```